theTushar-dot/CSD/README.md

 ```
 ![Alt text](./generated_images/2_depth_n_normal_10.png)

-I found with more inference steps, i.e., 50, model will try to generate the images with more texture but given the inferenece time.
-I would contest that for realworld using 10 inference steps will work more good as inference time is more than 60% lower and quality of image remains more or less same.
+I found that increasing the number of inference steps to 50 allows the model to generate images with more texture.
+However, given the increased inference time, I would argue that using 10 inference steps is more practical for real-world applications.
+This approach reduces inference time by over 60% while maintaining comparable image quality.

 Just to compare the other combination generated image are shown below(all with --controlnet_con_scale 1.0 0.5 --num_inference_steps 10  --use_f16).
 1. Depth and Canny